gangwug/MetaCycle/README.md

 analyze time-series data individual by individual and gives out integrated values based on analysis result of each individual.

 ## Update news
-For accelerating the analysis process of MetaCycle, it is under the development of parallel version which is lead by Xaiver (haohan.li.97@gmail.com).
+For accelerating the analysis process of MetaCycle, it is under the development of parallel version which is lead by Xavier (haohan.li.97@gmail.com).

 ## Installation
 Use **devtools** to install this version from Github: